omundy/learn-javascript/topics/functions/functions.md

 ---

-## Function Example
+## Example #1

-Look at the code from the previous lesson.
-This code runs once and that is all.
+This is the code from the previous lesson.
+This code runs just once.

 ```js
 let apples = 2;